What is a 404 error? – SEO FAQs Simply Answered

 Ever wonder what is a 404 error?

-• You inserted a wrong URL
+• You inserted the wrong URL

-• The page has been removed.
+• The page has been removed (whether intentionally or inadvertently)

 What is a 404 error?

-Anytime you enter a URL into the browser a request is made on your behalf:
+Anytime you enter a URL into the browser, a request is made on your behalf:

-1. The request is routed through the internet to the domain on the URL (e.g. www.techcrunch.com).
+1. The request is routed through the Internet to the domain on the URL (e.g., www.techcrunch.com).

 2. The domain is converted to an IP.